Monthly Survey of Smelters and Metal Refineries (MSMR)

 This is a single-phase and single-stage census survey.
 The sampling unit is at the Establishment level on Statistics Canada's Business Register.

-There are presently less than twenty sampling units listed on the Business Register.
+There are presently over twenty sampling units, including aluminum producing companies, listed on the Business Register.

 Responding to this survey is mandatory.